 - 4.1 The Council has previously taken external treasury management advice on the Council's overall borrowing levels and debt levels.
-The Council set an Upper Limit on External Borrowing (for all Council services) as part of the Medium Term Financial Strategy of £50 million in 2019 and it is not proposed to change this limit at present. - 4.2 In 2022/23 the long term borrowing of the Council decreased from £27,726,000 (2021/22) to £27,012,000.
-Short term borrowing increased from £615,000 to £714,000.
+The Council set an Upper Limit on External Borrowing (for all Council services) as part of the Medium Term Financial Strategy of £75 million in 2019 and it is not proposed to change this limit at present. - 4.2 In 2022/23 the long term borrowing of the Council decreased from £14,284,000 (21/22) to £13,825,000.
+Short term borrowing increased from £96,000 to £459,000.
 This is due to the profiling of the debt repayments where long term borrowing has moved to short term borrowing.
-Total borrowing as at 31 March 2023 has reduced from £28,341,000 to £27,726,000.
-No further external borrowing took place during 2022/23.
+No further external borrowing took place during 2022/23. - 4.3 Council has also approved future borrowing of up to £5.5million for the Plymouth and South Devon Freeport (Council report 30th March 2023, Council Minute CM 77/22).
+The borrowing will be paid for from the business rates income generated by the Freeport and therefore it will be self-financing.